khimweeTay/hello-world/README.md

 # hello-world
 Just another repositary
-Someone trying to learn more on machine and deep learning
+Someone trying to learn more on machine and deep learning.